Aliases for MMP8 Gene

 GeneCards Summary for MMP8 Gene

 MMP8 (Matrix Metallopeptidase 8) is a Protein Coding gene.
-Diseases associated with MMP8 include preterm premature rupture of the membranes and periodontal disease.
-Among its related pathways are Degradation of the extracellular matrix and Matrix Metalloproteinases.
-GO annotations related to this gene include calcium ion binding and metalloendopeptidase activity.
-An important paralog of this gene is MMP13.
+Diseases associated with MMP8 include Preterm Premature Rupture Of The Membranes and Gingivitis.
+Among its related pathways are Degradation of the extracellular matrix and Integrin Pathway.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and metalloendopeptidase activity.
+An important paralog of this gene is MMP1.

 Can degrade fibrillar type I, II, and III collagens.